Empowering Communities Programme

 Investing in Communities Fund

-The fund aims to empower communities enabling them to tackle poverty, inequality and disadvantage on their own terms, in turn supporting inclusive growth.
+The fund aims to empower communities enabling them to tackle poverty, inequality and rural disadvantage on their own terms, in turn supporting inclusive growth.
 The fund promotes a more responsive, community-led, place-based approach.
 One that is flexible and can adapt to existing and emerging community issues, circumstances and priorities.

 This new fund supports a range of activity through a staged funding approach, enabling communities to: